ZachsPage/md-decision-trees/README.md

 Install `pnpm`
 * Likely using `npm` first - follow [this](https://pnpm.io/installation)

-Run `pnpm install tauri`:
+Run `pnpm install`:
-* If package installation fails, it is likely missing packages required for Tauri (see [Prerequisites](https://v1.tauri.app/v1/guides/getting-started/prerequisites))
+* If installation fails, you may be missing Tauri v2 prerequisites (see [Prerequisites](https://v2.tauri.app/start/prerequisites/))

 ### Running